-SECTION 7: Gas Mains & Service Lines
+SECTION 8: Gas Mains & Service Lines

-VGS has committed to have all new gas facilities up to the outlet of the meter be reviewed and stamped by a licensed professional engineer.
+VGS has committed to have all new gas facilities up to the outlet of the meter be installed to applicable PE-stamped drawings that have been reviewed and stamped by a licensed professional engineer.
 VGS completes this review prior to construction.

-7.1 Gas Mains
+8.1 Gas Mains